ksarath/shoonya-blog/docs/functional/type_classes.md

 ---

-***Type Classes Vs Algebraic Structures*** ypeT classes are used to implement algebraic structures.
+***Type Classes Vs Algebraic Structures***

+Type classes are used to implement algebraic structures.
 They’re a language feature, rather than a mathematical concept.

 ***Type Class***

 Type classes are a way of doing polymorphism.
 And they happen to be most convenient for building algebraic structures.